A Family Guide to Summer Vacation

-We may plan a "staycation", just to get out of the house, or a "nearcation", just for a little fresh scenery.
-Strategies for successfully extending our home-bound radiuses include social distancing in public spaces, supporting local businesses, short road trips and spending time in nature.
+We've been staying home for a while, but the good news is that our home is Oregon and the season is summer.
+We may plan a staycation just to get out of the house and enjoy a little fresh scenery, and we can safely extend our stay-local summer by practicing social distancing in public spaces, supporting local businesses, taking short road trips and spending time in nature.

 Here are helpful tips to start planning the best "Stay at Home" summer ever!
-Who knew how cool our own backyard was? #LoveLane Discover less-trafficked hiking trails, hidden waterfalls, quiet camping spots and find out what's around the block in your neighborhood.
+Discover less-trafficked hiking trails, hidden waterfalls, quiet camping spots and find out what's around the block in your neighborhood.
 Slow down and take it all in — the birds singing, the bugs crawling and the flowers blooming.
 Connect with favorite groups virtually, enjoy a driveway chat with neighbors six feet apart, order food from that neighborhood restaurant that you've always meant to visit and make an effort to smile from behind your mask.
 Did you know people can see a smile in your eyes or hear it in your voice even if they can't see your mouth?

 See you out and about and six feet apart!

 This nostalgic entertainment has been revived for our warm summer nights.
 Roll into the Lane Events Center, home of the Lane County Fair, to watch favorite films on the big screen from your car.
 Food trucks will open for business so you can munch on favorite snacks while taking in the Hollywood action — order from your phone and they'll deliver to your car.
 Or, before you roll in, you can also pick up burgers, fries and shakes to go from Mandy's for that classic 50s dining experience.

 U-Pick BerriesBlackberries by Colin Morton